Chair portfolios

 10. Strategic planning

-Past District Governor Stephen Humphreys is the Director of Strategic Planning.
-Listen to Stephen discuss the role of the committee and the importance of Strategic Planning for Clubs.
+Past District Governor Stephen Humphreys is the Chair of Strategic Planning.

 Strategic planning

 There are a number of resources in the Governance Topic on Strategic Planning.
-Please make sure you access this information as it will help Clubs developed a Strategic Plan which, as Stephen Humphreys has indicated, makes a significant difference to Club activities and outcomes for the year.
+Please make sure you access this information as it will help Clubs developed a Strategic Plan which makes a significant difference to Club activities and outcomes for the year.

 11. Vocational service